-A 360 degree illuminating projection, mapped onto 360 tones of recycled concrete rocks.
+A 360-degree projection mapped onto 360 tonnes of recycled concrete rocks.

 Midden pays homage to the traditional owners of the land.
 This powerful, collaborative work expresses the interplay of Australian culture and creativity.

-Midden has been commissioned by White Night Melbourne for Birrarung Marr.
+Midden was commissioned by White Night Melbourne for Birrarung Marr.

-The night went without a hitch but plenty of glitch ,a twelve hour pleasure excursion of 3D visuals and music, electrostatically tuned to blow one’s mind.
-Our team of particle visualist’s and electronic musicians served up a feast of sensory delights all night.
-Part of White Night Melbourne the que went around the block but worth the wait.
+The night went without a hitch but plenty of glitch - a twelve hour pleasure excursion of 3D visuals and music, electrostatically tuned to blow one’s mind.
+Our team of particle visualists and electronic musicians served up a feast of sensory delights all night.
+Part of White Night Melbourne, the queue went around the block but all worth the wait.
 3D glasses were supplied at the door.